ess-dmsc/vmm-sdat/README.md

 ## Explanation of parameters

-    -f: h5 data file with the extension .h5 or .pcapng.
-The data file was created by ESS DAQ tool
+    -f: data file with the extension .pcapng.
+The data file was created by Wireshark or tcdump

     -df: data format of pcapng file.
-Default is SRS_ESS format (valid offsets: -1 - 15).
-Data format SRS (offsets 0-31)
+Default is SRS format (valid offsets: -1 - 15), other option is data format ESS

     -vmm: mapping of detectors, plane, fecs and chips starting and ending with " and separated by brackets and comma [[det, plane, fec,chip], [det, plane, fec, chip], etc.]